anlodrve/public-react-gallery/README.md

 _Duration: 2 Day Sprint_

-This is a gallery of photos about my life.
+This is responsive photo gallery, created to practice using React, axios, and a database.
 Users can like photos and click on each photo to show photo descriptions.

 ---
 ## **TABLE OF CONTENTS:**